Water News

 Pathology Case of the Month – Wild Turkeys

-Sick turkeys were approachable, could be picked up without resistance, and “appeared blind”.
+[ad_1] Sick turkeys were approachable, could be picked up without resistance, and “appeared blind”.
 There were no visible pox-like lesions, and birds died within hours of the initial observation.
 Two turkeys that were found dead were collected and submitted for necropsy examination and diagnostic testing.
-Gross Findings: Birds were in fair body condition and fair to …
+Gross Findings: Birds were in fair body condition and fair …

 Read morePathology Case of the Month – Wild Turkeys